 If you’re single and especially newly single, the holiday of love may rub you the wrong way.
 Everyone knows that misery loves company and companies like Burger King were there to commiserate on VDay 2020.
 The lonely hearts deserve to celebrate Valentine’s Day too.

 If your product has nothing to do with Valentine’s Day, this is a great angle to push.
 Social media is how Burger King chose to advertise, but you can encourage single people to celebrate themselves on this day in numerous ways.
 If you put together Valentine’s Day bundles for couples for the holiday, consider also making bundles for self-love or care packages for the broken-hearted.

 Excite your customers this Valentine’s Day with exclusive holiday merchandise.

 Creating a special Valentine’s Day-themed collection will grab the attention of your customers and attract new customers looking for themed holiday gifts.
 If the collection is offered for a limited time, customers will want to make purchases before they lose their chance.

 MeUndies designed matching underwear sets along with a significant discount.
 While underwear is a common VDay gift, many brands that are not typically considered romantic use this holiday to keep their customers interested by offering something new and unique.

-Valentine’s Day falls on a time of year after the lull of the winter holidays and new year.
+Valentine’s Day falls on a time of year after the lull of the winter holidays and the new year.
 People have had a chance to recover from the whirlwind of gift shopping and will be excited to see new products being put out.

 2. Try something new for VDay